 begin with making small rotis that are easier to handle and then slowly, slowly you can increase the size of the rotis. if you are experienced in making the rotis with the palms of your hands together, like how our grandmothers and great grandmothers used to do, then you can make the rotis this way too.

-so lets start the makki di roti recipe:
+so lets start step by step makki di roti recipe:

 take the maize flour, salt and carom seeds in a bowl. mix them together.